regenix/regenix/README.md

  * `conf/deps.json` - the configuration of asset and module dependencies
  * `conf/route` - the url routing config
  * `conf/routes/` - directory of sub-routes
+ * `conf/orm/` - configurations for Propel ORM (schema.xml, built.properties, etc.)
 * `src/` - php sources of your application
  * `src/controllers/`
  * `src/models/`
  * `src/views/`
  * `src/notifiers/` - notifiers for mail sending messages
  * `src/*` - other packages of sources
+ * `Bootstrap.php` - a bootstrap file with a Bootstrap class (not required)
 * `tests/` - sources of unit and functional tests
 * `assets/` - local asset directory of your app

 ---

+#### Create an application from template

+Open your console and cd to a root directory of Regenix.
+There will be `regenix` and `regenix.bat` files therefore the command `regenix` will become available.
+Then use a special command `regenix new <name>` to create a new application from template.

+    cd /path/to/root_of_server_with_regenix/
+    regenix new myApp

+After this, a new directory `myApp` will appear in `<root>/apps`.
+To check it is working or not, open your browser and navigate to `http://localhost/myApp`.

 #### Hello World